Chitranjali/valentine-game/README.md

-# Will You Be My Valentine? 💖<br>
+# Will You Be My Valentine? 💖

 An interactive and playful webpage designed to make someone smile!
 Ask "Will you be my Valentine?" and watch the "No" button run away, leaving only "Yes" as an option.
-Perfect for surprising your special someone with a fun digital twist.<br?
+Perfect for surprising your special someone with a fun digital twist.<br>

 ## Features<br>
 - Playful "No" button that avoids clicks.<br>